Strikeeaglechase/VTOLScriptingLanguage/readme.md

 let result = myFunction(1, 2)
 ```

-You may define a constant id for the generated sequence for cases where you intend to trigger VTSL yourself from custom logic defined in VTOL.
+If you would like to reference a function externally (ie to setup a trigger/custom VTOL logic that VTSL doesn't support) you may define a static ID for a function, and a EventSequence will be created for it

 ```ts
 fn myFunction(a, b) = 42 {